What is the Duke of Edinburgh Award?

 We need all participants to show a great deal of commitment to attending and applying themselves to all the elements of the Scheme.
 If you would like more information email us at school or visit the Duke of Edinburgh Award Scheme website.

-The dates for both Gold and Bronze practice and assessed weekends are all listed on the school calendar.
+The dates for Gold and Bronze practice and assessed expeditions are listed on the school calendar.